Katie Seymour: Career 1875–1890

 By 3 April 1881, Seymour was listed as one of the variety performers with the Middlesex Music Hall, Drury Lane and by 14 September 1884, she was a performing at the Sun Palace of Varieties, Knightsbridge.
-The following month she was appearing at both the Middlesex Music Hall and the Royal Foresters' Music Hall, Graydon's Palace of Varieties, Cambridge Road.
+The following month she was appearing at both the Middlesex Music Hall and the Royal Foresters Music Hall, Graydon's Palace of Varieties, Cambridge Road.
 By February 1885 at Deacon's Music Hall, Clerkenwell, Seymour was appearing in a comedy sketch with the Three Brothers Horn entitled Juggins Junior.
 From February 1886 through July 1889 Seymour appeared as a variety entertainer at the Royal Holborn Theatre, London Pavilion and the Empire Theatre of Varieties (now the Empire, Leicester Square).

 Over the 1889–90 season Seymour toured America as a dancer with Professor Hermann's Transatlantiques Vaudevilles company.
-During the tour one American press release described Seymour as having hair that streamed down her shoulders like rivers of gold. and another declared Dainty Katie Seymour dances like a fairy or butterfly.
-By July 1890 she was a member of the Bank Holiday Company at London's Oxford Music Hall.
+During the tour one American press release described Seymour as having hair that "streamed down her shoulders like rivers of gold". and another declared "Dainty Katie Seymour dances like a fairy or butterfly".
+By August 1890 she was a member of the Bank Holiday Company at London's Oxford Music Hall.